pawelc/docs/tidy1.md

 Attention-based Mixture Density Recurrent Networks for History-based Recommendation a learning algorithm for continually running fully recurrent neural networks Nonlinear Statistical Models
-In All Likelihood: Statistical Modelling and Inference Using Likelihood Concrete problems in ai safety
+Concrete problems in ai safety
 Time-series Extreme Event Forecasting with Neural Networks at Uber A neural probabilistic language model